Skip to navigation Skip to content

 4

-Adjusting the OPCA screen when there is no more than 5 cents difference between ADEX and DMIS + Read more ...
+Adjusting the OPCA screen when there is no more than 5 cents difference between ADEX and the DMIS payment components + Read more ...

 The OPCA screen breaks down a debt by financial years and payment components.
 The total of the component amounts must equal the total debt amount.

-Where there is a 5 cents (or less) difference, adjust the components (see note below) on the OPCA screen to match the ADEX total for the same component (to 2 decimal places).
+Adjust the components on the OPCA screen to match the ADEX total for the same component (to 2 decimal places).
+For guidance, see Table 2 in Actioning an undetermined debt on the Debt Management and Information System (DMIS).

 For example: